nishi-p/Recipe-Finder/README.md

 # REST-API-Call
-JavaScript and jQuery website for finding recipes based on ingredients using Recipe puppy API.
+JavaScript and jQuery website for finding recipes based on ingredients using Recipe puppy REST API.
 (Coursera Project)